 Weather Affects Alarm

 Extreme cold and quick changes in temperature can cause your smoke alarm to go off.
 False alarms also may occur if the unit is located in a cold area near a doorway to a warm area, for instance.
 When the door is opened, the burst of warm air causes condensation to build up in the sensing chamber.
 The alarm operates properly between 40 and 100 degrees Fahrenheit.
-If the FireX unit is in an attic or garage where cold temperatures are inevitable, consider replacing the smoke alarm with a heat alarm.
+If the FireX unit is in an attic or garage where cold temperatures are inevitable, consider a heat detector instead of a smoke alarm.

 Maintenance and Cleaning